markolbert/GeoProcessor/docs/win-config.md

 <img src="assets/win-launch.png" width="800px" />

-By selecting tabs and entering values you can configure how files will be processed.
-You can also specify a file to be processed and where you want the processed file to be saved.

-If you haven't configured any snap-to-route processors (e.g., Bing Maps or Google Maps) you'll have to do that on the **Route Engines** tab.
+You configure how files will be processed by clicking the **Options** button.
+If you haven't configured any snap-to-route processors (e.g., Bing Maps or Google Maps) you'll have to do that on the **Route Engines** tab of the **Options** window.

-You can adjust the color and width of the route line that will show up when the route is displayed in Google Earth on the **Options** tab:
+The first page of the **Options** window lets you adjust the color and width of the route line that will show up when the route is displayed in Google Earth:

 <img src="assets/win-options.png" width="800px" />